Katheryn of Berain: Sir Richard Clough

+A story recorded by Askew Roberts for his History of the Gwydir Family states that Katheryn was accompanied to the funeral of her first husband, by Maurice Wynn, who is said to have proposed marriage to her upon leaving the church.
+Roberts states that the widow declined the offer on the basis that she had already promised to marry Sir Richard Clough, who had proposed to her on the way to the church service.
+However, Katheryn offered to marry Maurice Wynn "when there was a vacancy".

-Following her first husband's death, Katheryn married Sir Richard Clough, an extremely wealthy merchant, who established the Royal Exchange in the City of London with his business partner Sir Thomas Gresham.
+Katheryn did indeed marry Richard Clough, an extremely wealthy merchant, who established the Royal Exchange in the City of London with his business partner Sir Thomas Gresham.
 Clough had lived in Antwerp, and upon his return to Denbighshire in 1567 he built two houses, Bach-y-graig and Plas Clough.
 The houses were built in Antwerp style by Flemish craftsmen and were the first brick houses in Wales.
 Upon Clough's death Plas Clough was inherited by Richard Clough, his son by his first wife.

 Katheryn had two daughters by Clough: